flengyel/urn/README.md

 called the Bourgeois, representing the banks, and the Proletariat, representing the depositors, who earn a fixed working wage.
 The Bourgeois dominate the Proletariat in the above sense.
-Income in this simulation is identified with number of offspring.
+Income in this simulation is identified with population: one person = one unit (one dollar).
 The payoff to the Proletariat  at each repetition of the game is a population-independent constant fixed for the entire simulation.

 Each play of the repeated game proceeds as follows.
 Two members of the total population are selected uniformly at random.
-If both are Proletariat, the Proletariat population is increased by a constant amount.
-If one is Proletariat and the other is Bourgeois, a fixed fraction of the Proletariat becomes Bourgeois.
+If both are Proletariat, the Proletariat population (income) is increased by a constant amount.
+If one is Proletariat and the other is Bourgeois, a fixed fraction of the Proletariat becomes Bourgeois (some of the Proles are eaten by the Bourgeois).
 Finally, if both are Bourgeois, one of them dies and the other becomes Proletariat.
+That's life in the big city.

 ## Examples ##
 Load the source code `prole.R` into an `R` session with `source('prole.R')`.